 This information helped inform the next step of the planning process which involved exploring residents' vision for the future.
-A core group of 14 residents met virtually to imagine a future where the core neighborhood values had been realized.
+A core group of 12 residents met virtually to imagine a future where the core neighborhood values had been realized.
 Participants were invited to think about what would be the same and what would be different.
 At the end of the workshop participants had the chance to develop their own vision statement.

-In the future transit will play a vital role in NE Bellevue.
-By focusing on access for all, we can help people get where they need to go and bring a new accessibility to Northeast Bellevue.
+In the future diversity will play a vital role in NW Bellevue.
+By focusing on empathy, we can help people interact and bring a new sense of community to Northwest Bellevue.